sbtah/dark-search/README.md

 ### Current state:
 - The project is being redesigned.
 Previous working (POC) version is on `archived` branch.
+- The main Crawler class is finished!
+- The Task model is ready.
+- Almost all tests for search service components are ready.

 ![alt text](https://github.com/sbtah/dark-search/blob/main/1.png?raw=true)
 ----